Bundesliga contenders: A look at Bayern, Leipzig, Dortmund | Sports-Games

 But Dani Olmo is likely to play a bigger role after starring for Spain at Euro 2020 and Leipzig has shown before that it has enough strength in depth to make up for departures.

-Jadon Sancho has left for Manchester United, and Dortmund reacted by bringing in Dutch forward Donyell Malen from PSV Eindhoven for a reported 30 million euros ($35 million).
+Jadon Sancho has left for Manchester United, and Dortmund reacted by bringing in Dutch forward Donyell Malen from PSV Eindhoven for a reported 30 million euros (USD 35 million).

 Dortmund's biggest signing has been goalkeeper Gregor Kobel from Stuttgart, continuing a trend of Swiss goalkeepers at the club.
 The 23-year-old Kobel impressed at Stuttgart and will be expected to improve at the Westfalenstadion.